obaraelijah/funcgo/README.md

 * :ghost: holistic approach
 * :exploding_head: game-changing

-This library's aim is to take advantage of Go's generics.
+This library's aim is to take advantage of Go's generics to implement functional interfaces for container like maps or slices.